Storm Jameson

-Margaret Ethel Storm Jameson (8 January 1891 – 30 September 1986) was an English journalist and author, known for her novels and reviews and for her work as President of English PEN between 1938 and 1944.
+Margaret Ethel Jameson (8 January 1891 – 30 September 1986) was an English journalist and author, known for her novels and reviews and for her work as President of English PEN between 1938 and 1944.

 Life and career

 Jameson was born in Whitby, Yorkshire, in 1891, the eldest child of sea captain and former shipbuilder William Storm Jameson and his wife Hannah Margaret Galilee, from a family of wealthy Whitby shipbuilders; she briefly attended school at the Scarborough Municipal, before studying at the University of Leeds.
-Graduating first in her year, she won a scholarship to King's College, London King's College London in 1914.
+Graduating first in her year, she won a scholarship to King's College London in 1914.
 It was during this time that she began seriously to write, producing her first novel The Pot Boils in 1919.
 Her dissertation on 'Modern Drama in Europe' was also published in 1920 to significant critical acclaim.
 It expressed, for the first time, her interest in European literature and her sense of its impact on Britain.
 She went on to write 48 novels, three autobiographies, several screenplays and a wealth of journalistic articles for national and international publications.